AusDTO/dta-website/_posts/2018-02-01-new-strategy-for-cloud.md

 hero-image: /images/blog-banners/new-strategy-for-cloud-hero.png
 facebook-image: /images/blog-facebook/new-strategy-for-cloud-facebook.png
 twitter-image: /images/blog-twitter/new-strategy-for-cloud-twitter.png
 searchexcerpt: "The government's new cloud strategy has just been <a href='/what-we-do/policies-and-programs/secure-cloud/'>released</a>.
-It replaces a cloud computing policy and focuses on what will make it easier for government agencies to use cloud services"
+It replaces a cloud computing policy and focuses on what will make it easier for government agencies to use cloud services."
 ---

 <figure>